 - having strong interests in tropical or subtropical agriculture and/or veterinary medicine;

-- having substantial teaching in agricultural sciences or veterinary medicine at MSc or PhD level and/or research focused on agriculture and natural resources in developing countries.
+- having substantial teaching or research in agricultural sciences or veterinary medicine at MSc or PhD level and/or research focused on agriculture and natural resources in developing countries.

 Institutions located in the European Union, Norway, Switzerland and Iceland will be registered as Members and those located outside those countries will be registered as Affiliates.

-Institutions eligible to become AGRINATURA Affiliates are partner institutions who are co-operating, or have co-operated with one or more AGRINATURA members within the previous 5 years.
+Institutions eligible to become AGRINATURA’s Affiliates are partner institutions who are co-operating, or have co-operated with one or more AGRINATURA members within the previous 5 years.

 A member of AGRINATURA can propose the registration of Affiliates at the General Assembly.
 The registration of an Affiliate will be for a period of 3 years which may be renewed for subsequent 3 year periods by the General Assembly.